GeorgDangl/NetCoreHeroes/Readme.md

 **Visual Studio**: Restore node packages for the main `NetCoreHeroes` project and hit F5 to launch in debug mode.

 **Command Line**: Run `npm install`, then `npm run tsc` to restore client side dependencies and compile TypeScript.
+`npm run webpack` creates the client side JavaScript bundles.
+You might use the [WebPack Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebPackTaskRunner) in Visual Studio to automatically regenerate the client side bundles when you debug the solution.

 Then run `dotnet restore` and `dotnet build` to compile the Asp.Net Core backend. `dotnet run` starts the project.

 ## Run unit tests